cmu-odml/cmu-odml.github.io/labs/04_pruning.md

     copy_params = [(model_copy.layers[0], 'weight'),
                        (model_copy.layers[1], 'weight'),
                        (model_copy.out, 'weight')]
-    # (we assume the same model architecture as the MNIST architecture we specify above)
+    # (we assume the same model architecture as the MNIST or SST-2 architecture we specify above)
     for p in copy_params:
         prune.remove(*p)